usdoj-crt/beta-ada/_pages/notices/_posts/2024-07-17-mde-fact-sheet.md

   Title II of the ADA.
 publish-date: 2024-07-17 00:00:00
 ---
-{% include expand-accordions-wrapper.html expand-heading='Purpose of this fact sheet' %}

-This fact sheet gives a summary of the rule.
+**Purpose of this fact sheet:**  This fact sheet gives a summary of the rule.
 It provides introductory information about the rule, particularly for people who may not have a legal background.

+{% include expand-accordions-wrapper.html %}

 {% details What is medical diagnostic equipment? expandable %}
 Medical diagnostic equipment (MDE) is equipment used in, or in conjunction with,